 New and prospective residents are often curious about what their daily life will be like at UVA Radiology.
-And in this time defined by COVID-19, how does the virus impact that residency experience?
-Here’s a typical day described by Xavier Mohammed, one of our second-year diagnostic radiology residents, who started his residency at UVA in the middle of the pandemic.
+And in this time still defined by COVID-19, how does the virus impact that residency experience?
+Here’s a typical day described by Xavier Mohammed, one of our third-year diagnostic radiology residents.

 6:30 – 7:15 am: Wake Up!

 My alarm goes off at 6:30am.
 I hit snooze.
 It goes off again at 6:35am.
 I guess it’s time to get up!
 I roll out of bed and grab some fruit, yogurt and coffee.
 At 7:00am, I grab the rest of my stuff: my badge, phone pager, and most importantly a face mask.
 I make my way to the hospital.
 I truly enjoy my daily 15-minute walk through beautiful Charlottesville – I get an amazing view of the mountains on my hilly stroll to work, prepping me for a busy but super fulfilling day of radiology!

 7:15 – 8:00 am: Case Conference

 Tuesday through Thursday we have case conferences in the morning before work.
 In the past we would have all forty residents sit in Moss, our dedicated radiology auditorium, while an attending or fellow pulled up interesting cases to go over.
 These days, our faculty have made an impressive effort to keep us safe and distanced while ensuring our education continues.
 So this morning just ten residents, who have signed up prior to the conference, sit in Moss.
 Seats are assigned in such a manner to ensure we are all at least six feet apart.
 The other residents tune in virtually from different locations, such as the resident lounge or reading rooms.